 Side effects to medication can be unpleasant and upset general well-being.
 It’s important to keep on top of these and stay in close contact with a primary care doctor.

 It is entirely possible to prevent relapse, or to use the relapse as a sign that treatment needs to be adjusted.
 These are useful tools that are most commonly used to manage continued recovery:

 - A supportive network of friends that you regularly check in with

 - Nutritious food

 - Regularly visiting a primary care doctor

 - Restorative activities, such as yoga, float tanks, or meditation

 - Creative activities

 About The Expert

 Writer and wellness coach, Olivia Pennelle (Liv), is in long-term recovery.
-Liv passionately believes in a fluid and holistic approach to recovery.
+Olivia passionately believes in a fluid and holistic approach to recovery.
 Her popular site Liv’s Recovery Kitchen is a resource for people in all types of recovery to live well—providing delicious recipes, insightful interviews, some of her featured articles, and tools to live well.
-You will find Liv featured as an expert writer in leading recovery and mental health publications.
+You will find Olivia featured as an expert writer in leading recovery and mental health publications.
 She also provides tailored coaching packages and delivers wellness workshops.
-Liv is located in Portland, OR.
+Olivia is located and living in Portland, OR.